canonical/test-submission-schema/README.md

    uv sync
    ```

-   Then, we install the development dependencies:
+   Then, we install the development dependencies and install pre-commit, so your contribution will pass all the checks we run on the code:

    ```
    uv pip install .[develop]
+   uv tool run --from 'pre-commit<4.0.0' pre-commit install
    ```

    After that, we enter the virtual environment: